 How to buy flood insurance

 If you need to purchase a flood insurance policy, follow these steps:

 Decide if you want private flood insurance.
 If you’re looking for enhanced coverage, such as coverage for additional living expenses, you may want to consider private companiesthat offer coverage outside of the NFIP.
-Be aware that you’ll likely pay more for a private policy.
+You may pay more for a private policy.
 If your community doesn’t participate in the NFIP, you may have no choice but to buy private flood insurance.
 Private flood insurers account for 32.1% of the U.S. flood insurance market, according to a recent research report from Triple-I.